EllyC20/ms3-beauty-buys/README.md

 * I want the users to have an easy and clear way of submitting a product review.
 * I want to provide a functionality where users can provide an optional link to the product being reviewed.
 This could help me build affiliate deals with brands.
+* I want to have an admin account, this will ensure I can regulate reviews and remove any inappropiate content.

 **As a Returning User**